Meet The Faculty

 In addition to caring for patients in clinical practice, Mayo Clinic's cardiology faculty is committed to both fellowship education and advancing medical knowledge.
 Our faculty have published and lectured extensively, and many are internationally recognized as leaders in their field.

-Fellows work closely with Dr. Shannon Dunlay to identify a mentor that aligns with their career and research goals.
+Fellows work closely with Dr. Atta Behfar to identify a mentor that aligns with their career and research goals.
 In addition to program leadership, fellow mentors help each fellow develop and obtain their individual career goals.

 Once a year, the fellows in the Cardiovascular Training Program select and invite an internationally recognized cardiologist as their visiting professor.
 During the visit, fellows are cleared from their clinical responsibilities to spend time and network with the visiting professor.
 During the day, fellows will review interesting cases, discuss their research and obtain career advice.